NiBuch/LackRack-20XX/README.md

 <td width="255" height="345"><img src="https://github.com/NiBuch/LackRack-20XX/blob/master/img/IMG_20170107_200634.jpg" width="255" height="345"></td>
 <td>Remove any mounted gear, and rotate the rack so that it's resting on it's side.
 On the bottom, attach the caster wheels such
 that their bases are flush with the edges of the table.
 The table bases are hollow except for a wood frame that runs along the edges.
-Try to to drill the three outermost screws on each caster into this frame, and don't be surprised if the innermost screw feels like it abruplty goes through the wood (like when drilling into the hollow table legs).</td>
+Try to screw the three outermost screws on each caster into this frame, and don't be surprised if the innermost screw feels like it abruplty goes through the hollow base (like when drilling into the hollow table legs).</td>
 </tr>
 <tr>
 <td width="255" height="345"><img src="https://github.com/NiBuch/LackRack-20XX/blob/master/img/IMG_20170107_201052.jpg" width="255" height="345"></td>